 Admission to the program is highly selective and competitive.
 Successfully meeting the requirements does not guarantee admission.

-Applications become available annually on the first day of the Spring Semester and must be postmarked by March 15.
+Applications become available on this web page annually on the first day of the Spring Semester and must be submitted by March 15.

 To be considered for acceptance, the applicant must: